altriavin/MutDTA/readme.md

 # MutDTA: Unveiling Resistance Mechanisms of Viral Protein Mutations via Interpretable Transfer Learning

-This repository contains the MutDTA deep learning model, which is designed for predicting the effects of mutation on DTA.
+This repository contains the MutDTA deep learning model, which is a transfer learning model designed to predict the impact of mutations on DTA and to elucidate resistance mechanisms effectively.
 The model is implemented in python and pytorch for accurate affinity predictions.

 # Requirements
 ```